xmahbub/INT301/README.md

 </p>

-a) RDP
+## a) RDP

-To gather information about an RDP service, we can use a tool called "Nmap" which is a free and open-source network scanner.
+# To gather information about an RDP service, we can use a tool called "Nmap" which is a free and open-source network scanner.
 Nmap can help us to identify open ports, service versions, and OS details.
 To use Nmap, we can run the following command:

+`nmap -p 3389 -sV -sC <RDP-service-IP>`